UNESCO Heritage List

 In 1119 the hermitage becomes one of the first monasteries affiliated to the Cistercian order as a new branch springing from the Pontigny abbey, the Cistercian order being a tree like organization.

-The Cistercian order is a Christian monastic order, which originated with the foundation of the Citeaux abbey by Robert de Molesme in 1098.
+The Cistercian order is a Catholic monastic order, which originated with the foundation of the Citeaux abbey by Robert de Molesme in 1098.
 It is an order that preaches the living rules of Saint Benedict that imply asceticism and liturgical rigor - 7 prayer times per day - centered around manual work as a cardinal value.

 The church of the abbey, which was consecrated in 1154, was built in an austere Romanesque architectural style, in keeping with the sobriety of the preaching of the Cistercian order (the churches lack also the bell tower considered as a sign of conspicuous power).